 By the time Edward Snowden’s first interview with Glenn Greenwald and Laura Poitras was released, I had embraced social media completely: Facebook, Twitter, Youtube, Linkedin, Gmail, tumblr and Skype.
 I probably clicked on the link to his interview from my FB or Twitter feed.

 The stickers on Ed Snowden’s laptop: the Electronic Frontier Foundation and TorProject

-Of course, I knew from early on that these platforms were not really free, that we pay for them by giving online advertisers access to our personal information.
-And we all know that governments spy on us.
+I knew from early on that these platforms were not really free, that we pay for them by giving online advertisers access to our personal information.
+And we know that governments spy on us.
 But learning the extent of this spying from someone who had seen it up close and personal really jarred me.
 Knowing the details of how the spying is done made me start thinking a lot more about corporate surveillance too.